Just-Curieous/Just-Curieous.github.io/_posts/2025-05-27-automl-co-scientist.md

 ---
 layout: post
-title: "Curie: The AI Co-Scientist Making ML More Accessible to Your Research"
+title: "The AI Co-Scientist Making ML More Accessible for Your Research"
 date: 2025-05-27
 categories: [machine-learning, research]
 ---